chenkuochou/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 - Pool `withdraw` function uses `require(_withdrawAmount <= getBalance(), "Overdrawn");`, and
 - Orange `mint` function uses `require(account != address(0), "Orange mint to the zero address");`

-## SWC-105 Unprotected Ether Withdrawal

-`withdraw` is used with OpenZeppelin Ownable `onlyOwner` modifier

 ## Checks-Effects-Interactions & Proper use of .call and .delegateCall

 `withdraw` function in Pool: